Dust

 I’d slept naked since I was 13.
 If Pat were the only one here, I’d be doing so now.
 The boy’s presence made it different.
 Damn kid.
 See how kids can ruin everything?
 Adults are much better off without them around.

-I pulled on some underwear, gritting my teeth doing so, and slipped into bed, spooning gently in and up behind Pat.
+I pulled on some underwear, gritting my teeth doing so, and slipped into what room there was on the bed, spooning gently up behind Pat.
 The next thing I knew, sunlight was streaming into the room and I was the only one in bed.
 I could smell coffee—and hear giggles.

-I don’t operate well with three hours of sleep, which is about all I’d had, and which explains why, when I staggered into the kitchen for coffee, both of them looked at me and laughed.
+I don’t operate well with three hours of sleep, which is about all I’d had, and which explains why, when I staggered into the kitchen for coffee, both of them looked at me and laughed, Pat boisterously and Brian, looking embarrassed, softy while looking away.

 “Put on some pants, Briar.
 Jesus!
-Common courtesy and mindfullness Jeez!
+Common courtesy and simple awareness.
 We have young children among us.”

 “Did we acquire another?”
 I looked around, hoping we hadn’t.

 “Figure of speech.
-We don’t need to see that.
+We don’t need to see you like that.
 Now git!”

 I looked down.
 While I was decently covered, I also had the problem all men do in the morning.
 I’d never even noticed, being half asleep as I was.
 Sleep deprivation—that was my excuse.

 I wasn’t going to let them intimidate me.
-Laugh all they wanted, I got a cup of coffee before retreating.
+Laughing all they wanted, I got a cup of coffee before retreating.

 An hour later I was shaved, brushed and fed and ready to rumble.
-The first order of business was to clothe Dustin.
-Seemed the best way was to learn his sizes and go to the mall.
+The first order of business was to clothe Dustin, who was still wearing my large tee shirt.
+It seemed to me that the best way was to learn his sizes and go to the mall.
 Even better was to let Pat go to the mall.
 I hated clothes shopping.

 Dustin didn’t know his size.
 And I didn’t know how to measure him, but Pat did.
 “Measure how tall he is.
 Then around his waist, his inseam and his foot length.
 That should be enough.”

 I did.
 Dustin just stood still, not saying anything.
-I gave Pat some money, told her to buy him one outfit, that’s all he’d need before he was someone else’s responsibility, and Pat took off.
+I gave Pat some money, told her to buy him one outfit, that that was all he’d need before he was someone else’s responsibility, and Pat took off.

 With Pat gone, I grabbed the tool bag I’d brought in last night.
 I hadn’t wanted to leave it in the car.
 I took out the safe and laid it on some newspapers on my kitchen table.

 Dustin was watching without saying a word.
 He seemed to talk fine once you got him started but didn’t volunteer much till then.
 I wondered if he’d gotten yelled at when he broke the silence at home.
-Maybe his crap dad was one of those old-school boys-should-speak-only-when-spoken-to sorts.
+Maybe his crap dad was one of the old-school kind who believed ‘boys-should-speak-only-when-spoken-to’.

 The safe appeared to me to be impregnable from the top after I tested it with a hacksaw; I could barely scratch it.
 Probably made from some sort of special-alloy hardened stainless steel.
 The rest of the box, however, was just plain carbon steel.
 The sharp hacksaw blade cut into it with no problem whatsoever.
 I decided to cut the bottom off.
 I began sawing and had to change blades about halfway through, but that was my only holdup.
-I was done cutting through the top side of the back end of the box as it lay on my table and then down the two vertical sides in fifteen minutes.
+Within fifteen minutes I was done cutting through the top side of the back end of the box and then down the two vertical sides.
 After that, all I had to do was bend down the flap I’d cut and I could see into the thing.

 What I could see was money.
 Bundles and bundles of bills.
 I pulled out the one closest to me and saw it was $100 bills.
 I started removing them, and discovered the safe was about three-quarters full of the bundles.
 A ginormous amount of money.

 Near the safe’s door was a cloth sack.
-In the sack, there was jewelry.
+In the sack there was jewelry.
 Men’s jewelry.
-Included was the ring Margery Bookman had described.
+It included the ring Margery Bookman had described.